fatihtepe/devops-roadmap/Network_Basics/Computer Networking Terminology.md

 Modem demodulates incoming analog signals into a digital signal.
 Modem modulates outgoing digital signals into an analog signal.

 <a href="https://www.youtube.com/watch?v=Mad4kQ5835Y">ROUTER</a> <br>
-A router is what routes or passes your internet connection to all of your devices.
+A router is what routes or passes your internet connection to all of your devices. <a href="https://www.youtube.com/watch?v=1z0ULvg_pW8&t=129s">Router </a>routes data from one network to another based on their IP address.

 <a href="https://www.youtube.com/watch?v=Mad4kQ5835Y">MODEM/ROUTER DEVICE</a> <br>
 A modem/router device would have a modem with a built-in wireless router, in one device.